We LOVE a rich chocolate treat, but this Mexican chocolate cake is not your ordinary cake!

 Why we think you’ll love it:

 • A hint of spice.
-The cinnamon complements the chocolate flavor perfectly and adds a little something extra special.
+The cinnamon adds warmth and complements the chocolate flavor perfectly, giving the cake a little something extra special.

 • Feeds a crowd!
 This recipe makes a 9×13 pan-full that feeds around 18 people.